BernhardSchlegel/mining-rig-resetter/README.md

    walled address - anything else can stay the same.
 - `rigs`: An array of objects that describe your rig.
 Every rig has to have the following properties:
 - `name`: Name of the rig.
-This is used for logging.
+This is used for logging and for accessing the API.
-- `nav`: Navigation to the `workerLastSubmitTime` in the JSON from the API.
+- `name_field`: This determines the name of the field where the rig-resetter will search for the name. `worker` is fine for ethermine.
-   Usually you will just use `"workers/$YOUR_WORKER_NAME$/workerLastSubmitTime"`
+- `time_field`: sets how the field is called where the last share submit time is responded. `lastSeen` is fine for ethermine.
 - `ip`: IP of the WiFi switch in your lokal network.
 If you have trouble figuring this out, see Section [Finding out the IP](#finding-out-the-ip).
 - `timeout_minutes`: If the last submit time of this worker was longer ago than